 #14: Lack of Ovulation

-This condition results from endometrium tissue growing in places outside of the uterus.
+This condition results from endometrium or endometrial tissue growing in places outside of the uterus.
 It can sometimes result in very heavy periods, but it may also result in lighter periods than usual.
 You may notice abdominal pain as growths grow.

 Have you recently had an IUD inserted?
 This can result in some changes to your menstrual cycle, including a lighter, or heavier period.
 The change that can happen often is related to the type of IUD you use.
 Check in with your gynecologist for more details.

-What Does a Light Period Mean?
+What Does a Period that’s Very Light Mean?

 There are a number of things a light can period mean.
 Some are serious problems, while others are not.

 As you can see from the list above, some of the reasons why your period may be lighter than usual range from a hormonal imbalance to pregnancy.
 Check in with your doctor to find out what it means in your specific situation.

 The reasons for, “Why is my period so light this month” are varied to the max!
 There is no one single across-the-board treatments for this condition.

 The treatment really does depend on the underlying cause of Hypomenorrhea.
 For example, if the cause of your very light period is a hormonal imbalance, your doctor may recommend using the pill (oral contraceptives).